1Kuso4ek1/TwitterCloneApp/README.md

 ## Configuration

-For this application to work, you'll need to create a `config/config.json` based off of the `config/config-template.json`.
+For this application to work, you'll need to create a `config/config.json` (and `config/config-wasm.json` for building WASM app, because Desktop and Web apps require different kinds of client ids) based off of the `config/config-template.json`.
-You will need to specify some URLs of your backend instance and OAuth2 client id (with the type `Desktop`).
+You will need to specify some URLs of your backend instance and OAuth2 client id (with the type `Desktop` or `Web Application`, depending on what you're building).

 ```json
 {